-During the 2017-2018 fiscal year the Port maintained its level of service to the patrons of the Port.
-Though some reports continue to indicate the state of the economy is slowly improving nationally, locally and on the Oregon South Coast the reported upturn is not as evident.
+During the 2018-2019 fiscal year the Port maintained its level of service to the patrons of the Port.
 The Port continues to seek possible industrial or commercial interests that might locate or relocate to the area.
 The local fishing industry continued to see sustained catch levels except in the case of some restrictions on the ocean salmon fishery, and prices stay in an acceptable range for most seafood products.

-The Federal Government did not provide funding to the Army Corp of Engineers (ACOE) to dredge the Umpqua River bar entrance in 2018 and we were in jeopardy of not getting annual maintenance dredging for that reason.
-The State of Oregon was able to provide funding for 5 days of dredging under a Memorandum of Understanding which allows the ACOE to accept funding from the State in time of need when the Federal Government can't or won't provide funding for the Federal project.
-The Port will continue to advocate for dredging of the Umpqua River bar in the future.
-Funding for this project has been coming from a 'special pot' of funds allocated to the ACOE for subsistence or 'low use' Ports.
+The Army Corp of Engineers (ACOE) was awarded \$1,893,000 between the President's proposed budget and ACOE work plan to fund dredging of the Umpqua River bar entrance and the Federal channel in Salmon Harbor in 2019.
+The Port continues to advocate for dredging of the Umpqua River bar and Federal channel.
+Funding for these projects has been coming from a 'special pot' of funds allocated to the ACOE for subsistence or 'low use' Ports.
 This revenue source must be reallocated annually and is highly sought after.
 Getting funding for annual maintenance dredging is an ongoing, laborious process however keeping the rivers, channels, harbors and marinas open, operating and safe is vital to the Coastal economy and the Port District.
 The future of funding for dredging continues to be dire.
-Federal funding for Corps projects continues to be non-existent.
+Federal funding for Corps projects has improved however we continue to be diligent in seeking funding.
 Insufficient maintenance dredging could impact the navigability of the river, impacting the Port's operation and safety of the local fleet as well as the US Coast Guard Station Umpqua River.
-For the 2019 season the Port of Umpqua has been allocated a total of \$1,893,000 through the President's budget and ACOE work plan funding.
+For the 2020 season the Port of Umpqua has been allocated a total of \$1,099,000 through the President's proposed budget.